Supreme Soviet of the Lithuanian Soviet Socialist Republic: Organization

 The structure and functions of the Supreme Soviet of the Lithuanian SSR were copied from the Supreme Soviet of the Soviet Union.
 The sessions of the Supreme Soviet lasted only several days twice a year and decisions were made unanimously and without much discussion.
 Until the dedicated Seimas Palace was completed in 1981, the Soviet gathered at the Russian Drama Theater of Lithuania.

 In between the session the Presidium acted on behalf of the Supreme Soviet.
 The representatives were elected in general elections every four (since 1975 – every five) years.
 The elections were held in February 1947, February 1951, February 1955, March 1959, March 1963, March 1967, June 1971, June 1975, February 1980, February 1985, and February 1990.
 All candidates had to be pre-approved by the CPL, which did not allow any members of the opposition to run.
 The candidates were selected so that each Soviet had the same proportion of social groups; for example, women comprised about a third of the delegates, factory workers about a half.
 According to official results, voter turnout reached 97.91% during the 1947 elections.
 Other elections, except for the one in February 1990, were similarly staged.
 One delegate represented approximately 10,000 people; thus the number of delegates grew from 180 in 1947 to 350 in 1980.

 Chairmen of the Supreme Soviet

-The chairman of the Supreme Soviet was the presiding officer (speaker) of that legislature.
+The chairman of the Supreme Soviet was the presiding officer (speaker) of the supreme soviet.